doableware/djongo/docs/docs/integrating-django-with-mongodb.md

 You can contribute to the source code or the documentation by creating a simple pull request!
 You may want to refer to the design documentation to get an idea on how [Django MongoDB connector](/django-mongodb-connector-design-document/) is implemented.

-Please contribute to the continued development and success of Djongo by [making a donation][sponsor_page].
+Please contribute to the continued development and success of Djongo by [making a donation][support_page].

 {% include links %}